WICG/EventListenerOptions/explainer.md

 ## Removing the need to cancel touch events

-In general touch listeners should always be `passive` unless you know they need to block scrolling.
-In a number of common scenarios the `passive` option can be added (with appropriate feature detection) without any other changes, eg:
+There are scenarios where an author may intentionally want to disable scrolling by cancelling touch events.
+These include:
+ * Panning a map
+ * Full-page/full-screen games
+ In these cases, the current browser behavior (which prevents scrolling optimization) is perfectly adequate, since scrolling itself is being prevented.

+ However, in a number of common scenarios touch events don't need to block scrolling, eg:
  * User activity monitoring which just wants to know when the user was last active
  * `touchstart` handlers that hide some active UI (like tooltips)
  * `touchstart` and `touchend` handlers that style UI elements (without suppressing the `click` event).

-And of course there are scenarios where there is no need to use a `passive` listener because the listener intentionally disables scrolling in all cases, eg:
- * Panning a map
- * Full-page games
+ For these scenarios, the `passive` option can be added (with appropriate feature detection) without any other code changes, resulting in a significantly smoother scrolling experience.

-But there are a few more complicated scenarios where the handler really wants to suppress scrolling some cases but not in others.  eg:
+There are a few more complicated scenarios where the handler only wants to suppress scrolling under certain conditions, eg:
  * Swiping horizontally to rotate a carousel, dismiss an item or reveal a drawer, while still permitting vertical scrolling.
    * In this case, use [touch-action](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) to declaratively disable scrolling along one axis without having to call `preventDefault()`.
    * To continue to work correctly in all browsers, calls to `preventDefault` should be conditional on the lack of support for the particular `touch-action` rule being used (note that Safari 9 supports `touch-action: manipulation` but not the other values).